Buy Now →

 Add softened butter to a large mixing bowl or the bowl of a stand mixer and beat until light and fluffy, about two minutes.

-Gradually mix confectioner’s sugar into the butter, combining well after each addition.
+Gradually add confectioner’s sugar to the butter, mixing well after each addition.

 Assembly:

 Turn cooled cake out onto a wire rack.
-Remove parchment and transfer the cake to a large mixing bowl.
+Peel away the parchment and place cake in a large mixing bowl.

-Using your hands, crumble the cake until there are no large pieces.
-(If there are some brown bits around the edges of the cake, I recommend removing these to avoid seeing specks of brown in your finished cake balls.)
+With gloved hands, crumble the cake until no large pieces remain.
+If there are brown bits around the edges of the cake, I recommend removing these to avoid seeing specks of brown in your finished green cake balls.

-Scoop buttercream frosting into the bowl of crumbled cake, and use your hands to mix together until well combined.
+Scoop buttercream frosting into the bowl.
+Use your hands to knead the frosting into the cake crumbs, mixing until well combined.

-Using a kitchen scale, scale the cake mixture into 40-gram balls.
-If you don’t have a kitchen scale, you can eyeball the measurement.
-Each should be roughly the size of a golf ball.
+With a kitchen scale, scale the cake mixture into 40-gram balls.
+(If you don’t have a kitchen scale, you can eyeball the measurement.
+Each should be the size of a golf ball.)

-Place cake balls on parchment-lined tray, and transfer to the freezer.
+Place cake balls on prepared tray.
 Freeze for at least 15 minutes, or until ready to enrobe.

 Temper white chocolate via your preferred method.
-(If you do not want to temper chocolate or are not familiar with the process, see my workarounds above.)
+(If you do not want to temper the chocolate or are not familiar with the process, see my workarounds in the post above.)

 Remove cake balls from the freezer and, working quickly, enrobe completely in tempered chocolate.
 (An enrobing fork can make the process easier!)
-Transfer to parchment-lined tray and decorate with sprinkles or a drizzle of chocolate.
+Arrange on prepared tray.
+Decorate with sprinkles or an extra drizzle of chocolate.

-Store cake balls in an airtight container in the refrigerator for up to one week.
+Store cake balls in an airtight container in the refrigerator for up to 3 days.